It was a BIG day for Lottie...she finally went to her FIRST DAY of in-person SCHOOL!!!!

 She only attends two days a week and will Zoom the other three days.

 We'll see how it goes.

 She was really nervous- especially about having to wear a mask all day, and

-I don't blame her, that would send me over the edge too.
+I don't blame her; that would also send me over the edge.

 "Mom, I don't know what I'm doing.

 Where do I go?
 I don't know what I'm doing."